Consensys/doc.goquorum/docs/reference/cli-syntax.md

 === "Syntax"

     ```bash
-    --qlight.server.p2p.permissioning.prefix <prefix-defautltfilename>
+    --qlight.server.p2p.permissioning.prefix <prefix>
     ```

 === "Example"

     ```bash
-    --qlight.server.p2p.permissioning.prefix "qlight-permissioned-nodes.json"
+    --qlight.server.p2p.permissioning.prefix "qlight"
     ```

 Prefix for the `permissioned-nodes.json` and `disallowed-nodes.json` files specific for the [qlight server](../configure-and-manage/configure/qlight-node.md#file-based-permissioning) to distinguish from other [permissioned nodes](../configure-and-manage/manage/add-nodes.md#permissioned-nodes).
-Format is the prefix name, followed by a hyphen, followed by the default file name.
+File format is the prefix name, followed by a hyphen, followed by the default file name.
+For example, `qlight-permissioned-nodes.json`.

 ### `qlight.server.p2p.port`